MasaCMS/documentation/01_getting-started/01_basic-concepts/04_permissions.md

 ## Overview
 There are four types of Permissions in Masa CMS.
 Permissions are managed in Masa CMS Admin.

 ### Users
 There are two type of Users:
 1. Site Member; a User that only has access to the front-end of the site.
 Site members don't have access to the Masa CMS Admin.
-2. System user; a User that has access to the Masa CMS Admin.
+2. System User; a User that has access to the Masa CMS Admin.

 Users can be an Group Member of multiple Groups.
 Through a group memberships a User can aquire additional Permissions.